nabilVindas/GeoLab/README.md

 * referenceImage.nii : path to the reference .nii where the atlas is.

-You'll also need to precompute the full atlas (all bundles in one single file), the atlas neighborhood and the atlas centroids :
+After that, you can precompute the full atlas (all bundles in one single file), the atlas neighborhood and the atlas centroids :

     // Compute full atlas
     $ fuseAtlas -i atlasDir -o outDirFullAtlas -f ${format}